Yord/shargs/README.md

 ```

 Apart from [`key`](#key), [`args`](#args), [`types`](#types), [`opts`](#opts), and [`values`](#values)
-that you have already seen and that determine an option's type,
+that we have already seen and that determine an option's type,
 command-line option objects may be given any other <code>fields</code>,
 that may be used to provide information to parser stages
 (e.g. [`defaultValues`](#defaultValues), [`only`](#only)),
 or to provide descriptions for usage documentation generation
 (e.g. <code><a href="#desc">desc</a></code>, <code><a href="#descArg">descArg</a></code>).
-If you wish to write your own parser stages, go ahead and define your own fields.
+If you write your own parser stages, you may also define your own fields.

-A very useful property of command-line option definitions is, that they are valid JSON.
-This enables use cases like reading an API's option definitions from HTTPS,
-or swapping out definitions on the fly.

 #### Option Fields